JuliaRobotics/Caesar.jl/docs/src/examples/custom_relative_factors.md

 end
 ```

-The return type for `getSample` is unrestricted, and will be passed to the residual function "as-is".
+The return type for `getSample` is unrestricted, and will be passed to the residual function "as-is", but must return values representing a tangent vector for `<:AbstractRelative`

 !!! note
     Default dispatches in `IncrementalInference` will try use `cf.factor.Z` to `samplePoint` on manifold (for `<:AbstractPrior`) or `sampleTangent` (for `<:AbstractRelative`), which simplifies new factor definitions.
 If, however, you wish to build more complicated sampling processes, then simply define your own `getSample(cf::CalcFactor{<:MyFactor})` function.